Dragon (band): 2006–present: ARIA Hall of Fame and Mark Williams years

 Todd Hunter (bass) reformed Dragon in 2006 with a line-up of Mark Williams (vocals, guitar), Bruce Reid (guitar) and Pete Drummond (drums).
 The new line-up released Sunshine to Rain on the Liberation Blue label.

 Dragon were inducted into the ARIA Hall of Fame by Richard Wilkins on 1 July 2008.
 The band was joined on-stage by James Reyne and Ian Moss to perform "April Sun in Cuba" and "Rain":

 In March 2009, Dragon released online albums of previously unreleased material, including live albums.
 In October 2009, they released Happy I Am on Ozmo Records, distributed internationally by MGM Records.

 In September 2011, Dragon released an EP titled Chase The Sun and in November, The Great Divide.
 The band continues to tour, including the Rhythm and Vines Festival in New Zealand in 2011, The 40th anniversary Tour, The Long Way to the Top, The Red Hot Summer Tour with Jimmy Barnes across 2012/13.
 A 2-CD set compilation was released in 2012 titled The Dragon Years – 40th Anniversary Collection which peaked at number 21 in New Zealand.

 In 2012, their single "Are You Old Enough?" was used in the opening credits of Australian television drama series Puberty Blues.

+Alan Mansfield, the group's keyboardist from 1983 to 1997, died on 16 October 2024 at the age of 72.

+Robert Taylor, the group's guitarist from 1974 to their first split in 1979, then again from 1982 to his final departure in 1985, died on 4 November 2025, at the age of 74.

 Personnel

-(Members are listed in chronological order.)
+Below are current and former members of Dragon listed in chronological order.